anujkmehrotra/akm-scripts/README.md

 # akm-scripts
 Useful shell scripts for daily use based on Arch Linux tested on ArcoLinux only.

-PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (locations/packages)
+PLEASE READ THE SCRIPT BEFORE RUNNING &
+USE AT YOUR OWN RISK
+ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (location path / package name)
 -----------------------------------------------------------------------------------------

 Script1   : 0-drivers.sh